manuelbirlo/CAL-Tutor/README.md

 ![Example Image](README_files/CAL-Tutor_graphical_overview.png)

+Our MDPI Journal of Imaging paper can be found here: [CAL-Tutor: A HoloLens 2 Application for Training in Obstetric Sonography and User Motion Data Recording](https://www.mdpi.com/2313-433X/9/1/6)

 The CAL-Tutor project is a Unity game engine application designed for the Microsoft HoloLens 2 that can be used in the context of medical education aplied to obstetrics ultrasound.

 The application uses the Mixed Reality Toolkit (MRTK) (https://github.com/microsoft/MixedRealityToolkit-Unity) in order to create mixed reality objects and user interactions.